cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 ---

 When a test fails with the message "... all other numbers", it may be unclear what "other numbers" actually refers to.
+Can you revise the test description to make it more informative?

 A more specific and informative message, such as "... numbers ending in 0, 4–9, or 11–13", would make the output easier to understand and act on.

 ---